 RWBC was engaged by the San Francisco Public Utilities Commission-Revenue Bond Oversight Committee (RBOC) to conduct an evaluation of the knowledge management practices utilized by the Water System Improvement Program (WSIP) management team and the applicability of lessons learned from such practice to the Sewer System Improvement Program (SSIP).
-It is important to note that the focus of this engagement is to capture lessons learned from the WSIP and, through a comparison of program features under the SSIP, provide recommendations on which WSIP lessons learned are most applicable to the SSIP program.
-This engagement is not structured nor intended to be an audit of the WSIP or SSIP programs.
+It is important to note that the focus of this engagement is to capture lessons learned from the WSIP and, through a comparison of program features associated with the SSIP, provide recommendations on which WSIP lessons learned are most applicable to the SSIP.
+This engagement is not structured nor intended to be an audit of either the WSIP or SSIP.

 To achieve this overarching objective, RWBC evaluated the actual WSIP lessons learned process to identify the level of practice and definition of knowledge management practices.
-In additional RWBC conducted site visits of 6 WSIP projects to evaluate whether there exist lessons learned along the following areas of study: budgetary and accounting controls; design; change management; risk assessment; quality control/quality assurance; and delivery methods.
-Specifically to budgetary and accounting controls is an evaluation of how these are structured to provide a transparent structure and ensuring confidence in financial reporting to internal and external stakeholders.
+In addition, RWBC conducted site visits of 6 WSIP projects to evaluate how lessons learned practices were performed at the project level along the following areas of study: (1) budgetary and accounting controls; (2) design; (3) change management; (4) risk assessment; (5) quality control/quality assurance; and (6) delivery methods.

+Our analysis of the budgetary and accounting controls included an evaluation of how these are constructed to achieve a transparent structure in financial reporting to internal and external stakeholders.
 Given that a major portion of the SSIP in the next few years will be to design major work elements, we reviewed the design process to evaluate lessons learned.
-Areas of study associated with design will be level of involvement by the SFPUC, whether stated processes and procedures were generally followed by SPFUC staff, and the extent field and operational staff were/are involved in the design process.
-The review of change management (change orders) is to evaluate how WSIP handled a wide range of project modifications under a wide range of conditions.
-Areas of study include approval method, definition, and understanding of root causes.
+Areas of study associated with design is the level of involvement by the SFPUC, whether stated processes and procedures were generally followed by SPFUC staff, and the extent to which field and operational staff were/are involved in the design process.
+The review of change management (change orders) was comprised of an evaluation of the manner in which WSIP handled a wide range of project modifications under a wide range of conditions.
+Areas of study included approval method, definition, and understanding of root causes.
 Associated with change management are claims management.
-RWBC understands the need to manage and evaluate sensitive claim information and as such provide aggregated data to ensure maintaining the confidentiality of this information.
-As the WSIP developed so did the risk assessment approach and process from a generally defined process to a structured approach to capturing and measuring risks.
-Areas evaluated under risk assessment include the structure and application of this activity and integration of such into cost forecast evaluation.
+RWBC understands the need to manage and evaluate sensitive claim information and as such provide aggregated data in this report to ensure maintaining the confidentiality of this information.
+As the WSIP developed so did the risk assessment approach and process from a generally defined process to a structured approach.
+Areas evaluated under risk assessment included the structure and application of this activity and integration of such into cost and schedule forecast evaluation.
 Both quality control (QC) (internal) and quality assurance (QA) (external) are extremely important to limit costly mistakes that may not be revealed until after construction is completed.
 Areas of study include lessons learned about the QA/QC process such as the effectiveness of the process.
-The final areas studied are delivery methods including an evaluation of bid results and metrics contained within the results of bid WSIP projects.
+The final areas studied as delivery methods including an evaluation of bid results and metrics contained within the results of bid WSIP projects.
 These 6 areas of study were evaluated for the six projects visited, which served as the basis for making program-wide assessments and capture of lessons learned.
 The 6 projects visited and evaluated are as follows: